Frequently Asked Questions & General Enquiries

 Our Stray Star GPS Tracker vibrates briefly before automatically answering incoming calls.
 It does have small intermittent LED lights which blink – but these can also be deactivated with a simple text message.

-Our Trackers are 2G devices on the 900 frequency band, and unfortunately, major networks in US, Canada and NZ/Australia have stopped providing networks for 2G devices.
+Our Trackers are quadband 2G devices, and unfortunately, major networks in US, Canada and NZ/Australia have stopped providing networks for 2G devices.

-However, we have a 3G version of the Stray Star GPS Tracker available, either on the 850 (US/Canada) and 900 (Eastern territories, EU).
+However, we have a 3G version of the Stray Star GPS Tracker available, either on the 850 (US/Canada) and 900 (Eastern territories, EU) band.
 Please read here for details on 2G and 3G availability.

 The GPS trackers are unlocked, so you can use your own SIM from any network.

-Outside of Europe, you’ll need to research the SIMs that are available in the country that you’re going to be using it in.
+Outside of UK, you'll need to research the SIMs that are available in the country that you’re going to be using it in.

 Make sure that its not a pure 3G SIM (unless you purchase the 3G Stray Star Tracker) – the SIM cards should be backwards compatible with 2G to work properly with the trackers, and micro-size rather than nano.
 To clarify, most 3G SIM cards are backwards compatible with 2G devices.
 Your choice of SIM provider will depend on costs, associated fees, Pay as you Go vs contract deals etc.